But sprint training can also be intimidating for beginners.

 Again, pay attention to your surroundings, especially traffic, foliage, debris, and lighting.

 The Benefits of Sprint Workouts

 There’s plenty of science that backs up the efficiency of sprint training.

 One example is a study published in the Journal of Strength and Conditioning Research that reported that sprinting drills help increase running performance and build endurance.

-When you sprint, you’re running at near maximum intensity—usually 80 percent or more of your maximum effort—for a short amount of time, take a break, then repeat again.
+When you sprint, you’re running at near maximum intensity—usually 80 percent or more of your maximum effort—for a short amount of time (you can track it with a chronograph), take a break, then repeat again.

 This, by definition, is a form of high-intensity interval training, or HIIT.

 HIIT can help you improve your VO2 max more than any other form of training, according to a meta-analysis published in Sports Medicine.